espen795/Likeback-Tinder-Likes/README.md

 1) You can only like back people who liked you (of course)
 2) You have not swiped on (neither liked or disliked) them yet.
 Tinder does sometimes show profiles again, but this is rare and random.
 3) You might need to manually remove pictures from the pics folder
+4) Tinder only serves you the 10 most recent likes with the teasers function.
+Using local mode might help with this.